3jackdaws/distributed-asgi/README.md

 $ python worker.py
 ```

-ASGI requests received by the ASGIRedisProducer will be enqueued and later dequeued by the ASGIRedisConsumer worker.
+ASGI requests received by the Distributor will be enqueued and later dequeued by the Node class and passed to the provided asgi app worker.
 It should be possible to replace `ASGIApp` in `worker.py` with your favorite ASGI application framework.
 Maybe Quart for example?

 # Future Plans
 * Path-based HTTP router that puts requests into different queues based on path.
-Would allow for